uprial/secretrooms/releases/NOTES-0.11.3.md

 # Improvements
-* Added time spent warnings for future debug
+* Added time spent warnings for future debug and improved Turret performance
-* Improved Turret performance
 # Balance
 * Removed SPAWNER from loot tables and inventories